B2B platform for digital goods

 Order State Machine Design 2026: Modelling Order Lifecycles in Digital Goods

-Production design of a B2B order FSM: 6 core states, transition invariants, audit log, and TypeScript implementation.
+Production design of a B2B order FSM: 6 core states, transition invariants, audit log, and TypeScript implementation aligned with the FoxReload order lifecycle.

 Order State Machine Design 2026: Modelling Order Lifecycles in Digital Goods

 The order state machine is the heart of any B2B fulfilment.
 Correct design makes the system observable, debuggable and audit-friendly.
 Bad design breeds impossible states and race conditions you can chase for months.
-This article is a detailed guide to designing an FSM for digital-goods orders.
+This article is a detailed guide to designing an FSM for digital-goods orders, aligned with the FoxReload order lifecycle.

 1. Six core states